nakama-lab/franka-buttons/franka_buttons/README.md

    touch .venv/COLCON_IGNORE
    ```

-3. Add the following snippet to `setup.cfg` of all packages that will use dependencies installed in the virtual environment:
+3. Add the following snippet to `setup.cfg` of all packages that will use dependencies installed in the virtual environment (this is already done for this package):

    ```text
    [build_scripts]